JCC bomb threats: Teen suspect arrested in Israel

 Jerusalem (CNN)A Jewish teenager was arrested Thursday in connection with a series of bomb threats that have rattled Jewish institutions and community centers across the US and other countries, Israeli police said.

-Israeli police worked with the FBI during the months-long undercover investigation to identify the 19-year-old suspect, who used "advanced camouflage technologies" to cover his tracks, police spokesman Micky Rosenfeld said.
+A months-long international investigation led to the 19-year-old suspect, who used "advanced camouflage technologies" to cover his tracks, police spokesman Micky Rosenfeld said.

 The suspect holds dual American-Israeli citizenship, an Israeli security official told CNN.
-He was arrested in Israel.
+He was arrested in Israel after an undercover investigation with the FBI.

 The threats were made against sites in the United States, Australia, and New Zealand.
 In one case, an airline had to make an emergency landing because of the threats, Rosenfeld said.